bitpaket/docs/api/objects/move.md

 	}
 }
 ```
 `:objects` parameter can have multiple arrays.
-Each array should have at least one of these parameters:
+Each array should have **exactly one of** these parameters:

 | Key        | Sample Value           |
 | ------------- |--------------|